ENROLLMENT FOR FALL 2025 OPENS JULY 1

 “We aim to empower individuals with the skills and knowledge needed to thrive in trade and logistics.
 This isn’t just about learning the basics—it’s about equipping young people with the skills and confidence they need to step into the workforce.
 International trade and the supply chain offer great long-term growth prospects for young people of all backgrounds, and we are dedicated to helping them seize these opportunities.”- Robert Reiter, CEO of the United States for DHL Global Forwarding.

 Embracing Your Past to Empower Your Future, INC. and global logistics leader DHL announce the “Pollee and Rose Allen School of Trade and Logistics.”
-The free school is based on DHL's Go Teach curriculum and targets individuals who want to learn about the world of logistics and trade.
+The free school is based on DHL's Go Teach and Go Trade curriculum and targets individuals who want to learn about the world of logistics and trade.
+This is a tuition free school.
+All of the nonprofit staff, DHL teachers, and executives involved in this school all volunteer their time.

 The curriculum is a comprehensive framework that includes structured lessons, hands-on activities, teachings, Q& A sessions with logistics executives, and dedicated mentorship, all aimed at giving students the tools they need to thrive.